everard/rosewm/README.md

 | SCREEN LOCKER       | Displays lock screens on outputs.              |

-These processes _must_ create visible windows via the xdg_shell Wayland protocol (in other words, no non-standard Wayland protocols are required).
+These processes _must_ create visible windows via the xdg_shell Wayland protocol (in other words, no non-standard Wayland protocols are required: usual GUI libs can be used).

 System processes _must_ obey compositor's commands: when close event is received by any surface which belongs to such process, the surface _must_ be destroyed as